cwillisf/trainman/README-trainman.txt

 Trainman #1: Read stove and pipe temperatures using thermocouple amplifiers and an analog digitizer

-Trainman #2: Read room temperture from a 1-wire server and temperature sensor
+Trainman #2: Display stove, pipe and room temperatures on alphanumeric LED displays

-Trainman #3: Display stove, pipe and room temperatures on alphanumeric LED displays
+Trainman #3: Read and display room temperture from a 1-wire server and temperature sensor

 Trainman #4: User control of the running program using buttons